As seen in:

 WHAT’S THE BEST PRESCRIPTION ANTI-ACNE TREATMENT FOR TEENAGERS AND ADULTS?

 There are loads of over-the-counter acne cleansers and acne treatment skincare aimed at unclogging pores (salicylic acid, glycolic acid) and killing bacteria (benzoyl peroxide, which also has a pore unclogging effect).
-These often don’t fully clear breakouts.
-This is because they don’t target all the factors that cause acne – oil, sticky skin cells, bacteria and inflammation.
+Studies show these can be effective in some cases, but often don’t fully clear breakouts.
+This is because they don’t target all the factors that cause acne – oil production, sticky skin cells, bacteria and inflammation.

 DO I NEED TO WORRY ABOUT SKINCARE BLOCKING MY PORES?